 If your vehicle has StabiliTrak®, this message will display if there has been a problem detected with StabiliTrak®.
-A warning light will also appear on the instrument panel cluster.
-See Traction Control System (TCS) Warning Light on page 3-37.
-See StabiliTrak® System on page 4-9 for more information.
+See StabiliTrak® System on page 4-10.

 If this message turns on while you are driving, pull off the road as soon as possible and stop carefully.
 Try resetting the system by turning the ignition off and then back on.
 If this message still stays on or turns back on again while you are driving, your vehicle needs service.
 Have the StabiliTrak® System inspected by your GM dealer as soon as possible.